-Figure 4 - Linear Slope Calculations
+Figure 4.
+Linear Slope Calculations

-Depending of the value of "Step Rate Data Unit", the drive will interpret the calculated 'Y' value as either [Step/s] or [RPM].
+Depending on the value of "Step Rate Data Unit", the drive will interpret the calculated "Y' value as either [Step/s] or [RPM].
 It would then set the appropriate rate for the drive signal to the chip controlling the motor phases.

-Therefore, all the user has to do is set the minimum and maximum step rates according to the stepper motor specifications and their application.
-Defaults and ranges for the step rate setpoints are listed in section 4.1.
+Therefore, all the users must do is set the minimum and maximum step rates according to the stepper motor specifications and their application.
+Defaults and ranges for the step rate setpoints are listed in section 4.5.

-1.2.6.
-Max.
+1.2.6 Max.
 Phase Current

 This setpoint is used by the driver to control the amplitude of the phase current at the maximum point in the step.
-Refer to the figures in section 1.2.8 for more information.
+Refer to the figures in section 0 for more information.
 Please note, this value does NOT reflect the average RMS current through each phase.